ldesi/virtualization_technologies_course/3_container_virtualization/README.md

 root@dockertest3:~#
 ```

-We can also retrieve info about how joining the swarm by running the following on the manager node:
+We can also retrieve info about how to join the swarm by running the following on the manager node:
 ```
 root@dockertest1:~# docker swarm join-token worker
 To add a worker to this swarm, run the following command: